CyVerse-learning-materials/creating-docker-containers-quickstart/step3.rst

 One of the most important aspects of Docker is that everything in the container can be neatly documented in a |Dockerfile| - a plain text document specifying the steps used to build the container.
 Let's build a container that will run
-|fastqc| a popular bioinformatics tool to check the quality of DNA sequencing
+|fastqc| a popular bioinformatics tool for checking the quality of DNA
-reads.
+sequencing reads.

 First, we will try to install fastqc on the ubuntu image just as if we were